Estremadoyro/GithubProfileRepos/README.md

 - [x]  Center vertically the UIStackView inside the UIView (within the Cell)
 - [x]  Structure RepoCell.nib properly (with container view in TableView VC? with child view controllers?, plain view inside the TableVC, additional MVVM layer for it?
 The latter seems the most likely, with 2 child VC and 1 master VC for the whole screen
 - [ ]  User UIView height should be 20% of superview on smaller devices, but 120 on bigger
-- [ ]  Create Network Requests for the User's Followers, Following & Avatar
+- [x]  Create Network Requests for the User's Followers, Following & Avatar
-- [ ]  Calculate total lines of code
+- [x]  ~~Calculate total lines of code~~
-- [ ]  Get total stars awarded
+- [x]  Get total stars awarded
+- [x]  Updated most of Observables to PublishSubjects in order to post new Sequences for a SearchVC to be implemented
+- [x]  Added User's bio, this required an API call to /user/{user} endpoint
+- [ ]  Handle binding errors when the API block the sender IP after many requests (Mainly for Languages requets)
+- [x]  Handle User profile picture by making it an asyn sequence (PublishSubject)